Flu shots for kids: A pediatrician answers parents’ questions

 It’s time to get flu shots for kids.
 Pediatricians are gearing up for the upcoming flu season, which typically runs from October through May.

-Pediatricians at Norton Children’s Medical Group, affiliated with the UofL School of Medicine, are gearing up for the upcoming flu season, which typically runs from October through May.
+Pediatricians at Norton Children’s Medical Group are gearing up for the upcoming influenza (flu) season, which typically runs from October through May.

 Even otherwise healthy children can end up in the hospital with flu.
-According to the Centers for Disease Control and Prevention (CDC), during the 2021-2022 flu season, only 55% of children were vaccinated against influenza.
 About 80% of pediatric flu deaths occur in children who are not vaccinated.

 Flu symptoms in kids